 As more and more healthcare options boom in the current scenario, hospital customer service has emerged as a strong brand differentiator.
 Remember, hospitals that put a strong emphasis on patient satisfaction are more likely to be chosen, trusted, and referred.

 Q. How to provide excellent customer service in healthcare?

-- Treat your patients seriously and keep them up-to-date.
+- Treat every patient with quality care and keep them up-to-date.